EXCLUSIVE-Airbus roiled by poor start to 2023 as industrial pressure grows

 In 2021, Faury also appointed an operations chief well respected for running military aircraft activities but with limited experience of higher civil volumes.

-When snags do arise, many question whether they are cutting through layers of internal reporting as quickly as they should.
+When snags do arise, many question whether they are cutting through layers of internal reporting as quickly as they should, especially following a slew of senior departures or retirements.

 "There is a loss of control of the production process.
 It is more important to fix internal problems and not point fingers at the supply chain," a person familiar with the procedures said.

+Some see signs of message fatigue.
+Following Faury's Feb.
+8 web event, executives were told too few, or 57%, had logged in.

-Faury has insisted bringing the supply chain back to health and modernising Airbus' industrial fabric are top priorities.
+Faury has, however, insisted that bringing the supply chain back to health and modernising Airbus' industrial fabric, as well as preparing for decarbonisation, are critical priorities.

-He told journalists in December that Airbus was investing in the next generation of digital production tools.
-It is expected to show a semi-completed new A321XLR line this week.
+He told journalists in December that Airbus was investing in the next generation of digital factory production systems.

 (Reporting by Tim Hepher, Additional reporting by Eric Onstad Editing by Mark Potter)